 Disclaimer: This article is merely a survey of laws affecting the open carry of firearms in North Carolina, and may be incomplete.
 It has been published for general interest only and is not a legal opinion.
+Laws may change at any time.
 Please consult with a NC criminal attorney to learn how NC firearms and criminal laws may relate to your particular situation.

 Open carry (the practice of openly carrying a firearm on one’s person in public) in North Carolina was not created by any particular state law or statute.
 Rather, open carry results from the people’s right to keep and bear arms provided by both our state’s constitution and the federal Constitution.

 As most already know, the Second Amendment of the United States Constitution, adopted on December 15, 1791, reads “A well regulated Militia being necessary to the security of a free state, the right of the people to keep and bear arms shall not be infringed.”

 Article I, Section 30 of our state Constitution, modeled on the Second Amendment of the U.S. Constitution, begins: “A well regulated militia being necessary to the security of a free State, the right of the people to keep and bear arms shall not be infringed…”

 The right of the people to keep and bear arms stated in both the federal and NC constitutions descends from an even older tradition.
 The right to keep and bear arms has long been supported in English common law, and was influenced by the English Bill of Rights of 1689.
 The eighteenth century English jurist Sir Wiliam Blackstone described the right to keep and bear arms as an auxiliary right, which supports the natural rights of self-defense, resistance to oppression, and the civic duty to act together in defense of the state.

 Anyone seeking to legally open carry must understand that three bodies of law may apply: federal, state, and local.